josmar-crwdstffng/angular/aio/content/guide/schematics-for-libraries.md

 You can add a named schematic to your collection that lets your users use the `ng generate` command to create an artifact that is defined in your library.

-We'll assume that your library defines a service, `my-service`, that requires some setup.
+we will assume that your library defines a service, `my-service`, that requires some setup.
 You want your users to be able to generate it using the following CLI command.

 <code-example format="shell" language="shell">